 There are seven basic Deathloop guns you can pick up as ground loot and enemy drops.
-These cover the usual archetypes of handguns, SMGs machine guns, rifles and shotguns, with the smaller handguns and pistols being dual wieldable for extra firepower.
-While these are good right at the start of the game, before you find anything better, you'll soon find weapons with perks, and special Visionary guns that will take over your arsenal.
-All the weapons come in Crude, Sleek and Exemplar variations which roughly equates to common, rare and epic, letting you equip one, two and three stat buffing Trinkets respectively.
+These cover the usual archetypes of handguns, SMGs machine guns, rifles, and shotguns, with the smaller handguns and pistols being dual wieldable for extra firepower.
+While these are good right at the start of the game, before you find anything better, you'll soon find weapons with perks, and special guns obtained from Deathloop Visionaries that will take over your arsenal.
+All the weapons come in Crude, Sleek, and Exemplar variations which roughly equates to common, rare, and epic, letting you equip one, two and three stat buffing Deathloop Trinkets respectively.
 These then, are the basic Deathloop guns you can find.

 This is your go to silenced weapon - a nail gun that can land lethal, silenced headshots at a decent range.
 While the sight is good, you might actually find it easier to use un-aimed as the crosshairs turn red when you're going to inflict damage and confirm you'll hit a target at range.